rishavkali03/Medify/README.md

 - ☁️ **Cloud Integration** – Stores user data and reports securely for access anytime, anywhere
 - 📱 **Mobile-First Design** – Fully responsive and optimized for mobile devices
 - 🛡️ **Role-Based Access Control (RBAC)** – Ensures different permissions for patients, doctors, and admins
-- 💬 **Feedback System** – Users can rate chatbot answers and suggest improvements
-- 🔄 **Auto-Sync with Wearables** – Syncs with smartwatches and fitness bands for real-time vitals

 ---